Fody/Fody/README.md

 This technique of "weaving" in new instructions is fantastically powerful.
 You can turn simple public properties into full [INotifyPropertyChanged implementations](https://github.com/Fody/PropertyChanged), add [checks for null arguments](https://github.com/Fody/NullGuard), add [Git hashes to your Assemblies](https://github.com/Fody/Stamp), even [make all your string comparisons case insensitive](https://github.com/Fody/Caseless).

-### Note: NotifyPropertyWeaver

-Users of the [NotifyPropertyWeaver](https://github.com/SimonCropp/NotifyPropertyWeaver) extension who are migrating to [Fody](https://github.com/Fody/fody) will want to use NuGet to Install the PropertyChanged.Fody package along with Fody itself to get the same functionality as before.
-This is because Fody is a general purpose weaver with plugins while NotifyPropertyWeaver was specific to one scenario.
-That scenario now lives in the [PropertyChanged addin](https://github.com/Fody/PropertyChanged).
-See [Converting from NotifyPropertyWeaver](https://github.com/Fody/PropertyChanged/wiki/ConvertingFromNotifyPropertyWeaver) for more information.

 ## The plumbing tasks Fody handles

   * Injection of the MSBuild task into the build pipeline